 Improving Adolescent Writing Quality and Motivation with Sparkfolio, a Social Media Based Writing Tool (Doctoral Dissertation)

 In November 2014, I defended my doctoral dissertation, titled Improving Adolescent Writing Quality and Motivation with Sparkfolio, a Social Media Based Writing Tool.
-Below are the abstract and a link to the full manuscript.
+Its abstract and suggested citation are below, and you can read the full manuscript here.

 Sadauskas, J. (2014).
 Improving Adolescent Writing Quality and Motivation with Sparkfolio, a Social Media Based Writing Tool (Doctoral dissertation).
 Arizona State University.
 Retrieved from https://repository.asu.edu/items/26893